erdosn/dsc-2-13-07-using-an-orm-online-ds-ft-100118/README.md

 ## Objectives

 You will be able to:
+* Explain why we would want to use an ORM
+    * an ORM interacts with a rdb using OOP instead of SQL.
+Allow user to not have to rewrite all variables - Chris
+    * sqlite3 is the database specifically.
+Repetitive work when working with a db.
+ORM uses built in functions. - Terrance
 * Understand and explain the concept of an Object Relational Mapping
 * Identify the steps needed to use sqlalchemy with a database